 I’ve got all your Thanksgiving side dishes covered ~ my best recipes, all from scratch, no cans!
 From green bean and sweet potato casseroles to buttery rutabagas, creamy Brussels sprouts, and wild rice.

 Sides can sometimes be an afterthought on Thanksgiving, but honestly, they are my favorite part of the meal!
 And even though most of us rely on the tried and true family faves that make repeat appearances every year, it’s always good to shake things up now and then.
-These comforting, flavorful side dishes will definitely be the stars of your holiday table ~ just add turkey and cranberry sauce!
+These comforting, flavorful holiday side dishes will definitely be the stars of your table ~ just add turkey!

 My Favorite Green Bean Casserole